osrf/gazebo_tutorials/haptix_comm/tutorial.md

 ## Linux

 1. Go to the Linux machine where you want to run your controller code.
-Open a terminal and go to the build directory where you have your controller
+Open a terminal and go to the `build/` directory where you have your controller
 executable:

     ~~~